TRIPURA RAHASYA

 This book is not to be picked up, read through and put

 away.
-The verses are full of Divine nectar which will quench
+The verses are full of Divine nectar which will

-the thirst of any earnest seeker who repeatedly reflects on
+the thirst of any earnest seeker who repeatedly reflects

 their meaning and in right earnest attempts to implement